What Is Bone Broth?

 Keeping things basic when you make a big batch of broth makes it easy to use the broth later.
 You can boil your rice in it, add it to your favorite stew or drop a little (just a little!) in your green smoothie.
 With relatively neutral flavor of pure bone broth, you will get good results no matter what you make.

-And as mentioned before you can season it to your liking after the broth is done.
-Here are a couple of herbs, spices and the likes you may want to add to your broth:
+And as mentioned before you can season it to your liking after it is done.
+Here are a couple of herbs, spices and the likes you may want to add:

 - Salt and Pepper